Times and dates

 Our beautiful models will be available on Sunday along with three very talented photographers.
 There will be a strict booking system of 40 minute slots in order to fit everyone in.

 A booking form will be sent by email to those who have indicated on the registration form that they would like a shoot spot.
-This email will be sent out early in 2016.
+This email will be sent out as soon as the models are in place.

 The modelling timetable will be available at check-in on Saturday.
-The cost of each modelling slot is £35.00.
-Images are priced at £30.00 each with a free image if you buy 4.
+The cost of each modelling slot and images are to be confirmed.
 Shoots will take place in fixed locations around the college and are weather permitting.

 We request that shoots are fully fashioned, and the college rules state that all lingerie shoots take place in a specified indoor location.
 The college is part of an ancient institution with certain sensibilities which must be respected.

-Modelling slots will be allocated early in 2016 and are subject to separate terms and conditions.
+Modelling slots and photography are subject to separate terms and conditions.

 What to bring